 - A large number of Maven release artifacts

 Therefore, our source release, our binary release, and every one of our Maven release artifacts, must each have

 their own, individually-tailored,

 To some extent, this is automated, using scripts in

 but this must be manually run, and wherever source code is included or a project has insufficient information in its POM,

-you’ll need to add project-specific metadata (with a project-specific
+you'll need to add project-specific metadata, as per the

 Each Maven module will generally produce a JAR file from code under